-Written examination with time allowed 3 hours + 5 minutes reading time.
-The examination is based on the HSC course.
-Yr 11 course is assumed knowledge. investigation-style task and covers the following components.
-Examination Sections Marks Component Weighting Section I 10 Understanding, fluency and 50 Objective-response questions communication Section II 90 Problem solving, reasoning and 50 37 to 42 questions worth up to 4 or 5 marks. justification
+External Assessment Internal Assessment Written examination with time allowed 3 hours + 5 minutes reading time.
+The examination will be based on the HSC course however the Year 11 course is assumed knowledge and may be examined.
+The HSC course internal assessme comprises of four tasks including or assignment or investigation-style task ar covers the following components.
+Examination Sections Marks Component Weighting Section I 10 Understanding, fluency and 50 Objective-response questions communication Section II 90 Problem solving, reasoning and 50 Questions may contain parts.
+There will be 37 to 42 items.
+At least two items will be worth 4 or 5 marks. justification 100 100